ZAPtronCoder/RANDOM-STUPID-IDEAS/Syndictive/SYN Iron's update.md

       - Has a 50 block range.
       - Inflicts the target with *Glowing*, *Guiding*, *Blindness*, *Rending*, and *Weakness II* for 15 seconds.
     - *Snap at your foes to not only make them a target, but to greatly weaken them.*
+4. Disrupt
+    - Stats:
+      - long cast
+      - 10sec cooldown
+      - 50 mana cost
+      - rare
+      - 1sec cast time
+    - Info:
+      - Functions identically to the base ISS's *Counterspell*.
+    - *A spell that is meant to disrupt the magics of others.*
+5. Gust
+    - Stats:
+      - instant cast
+      - 2.5sec cooldown
+      - 10 mana cost
+      - common
+    - Info:
+      - Gives the player a slight boost of velocity in the direction they are looking.
+      - Lightly pushes away all nearby entities.
+    - *A basic spell that gives everything a little push.*
+6. Greater Gust
+    - Stats:
+      - continuous cast
+      - 7sec cooldown
+      - 50 mana cost
+      - epic
+      - can last 10sec
+    - Info:
+      - Constantly pushes away entities in a cone where player is facing while cast.
+      - Lightly pushes the player back in the opposite direction.
+      - Player cannot move manually while cast.
+    - *A spell known to cause great winds, strong for distancing others from you, but makes you a bit vulnerable.*

 </details>
 <details><summary><b>Hallowed Spells:</b></summary>